whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 our analysis model.

-The way to switch off this default behaviour is with the argument ‘stringsAsFactors’ – if you check the help page for **read.csv** again, you’ll see it listed among the arguments, and it is TRUE by default (although it’s not readily apparent that this is the case).
+The way to switch off this default behaviour is with the argument 'stringsAsFactors' – if you check the help page for **read.csv** again, you'll see it listed among the arguments, and it is TRUE by default (although it's not readily apparent that this is the case).

     data2 <- read.csv("sample.csv", stringsAsFactors=FALSE)